 Sometimes legal counsel is able to obtain evidence much easier.
 An attorney is familiar with the types of proof required and may be able to utilize experts who can assist with the collection of evidence, or who can help reconstruct the details and scene of a serious Iowa car accident.

-A Des Moines injury attorney at Walker, Billingsley & Bair may be able to help accident victims file an accident claim and collect and preserve evidence necessary to demonstrate the cause of the Iowa car accident and liability of the other party.
+An Iowa injury attorney at Walker, Billingsley & Bair may be able to help accident victims file an accident claim and collect and preserve evidence necessary to demonstrate the cause of the Iowa car accident and liability of the other party.